AaronHarris/ITP-404/week6-php_intro/readme.md

 PHP is a server-side language typically used with the Apache web server and MySQL database.

 ###Installation
 You could install PHP, Apache, and MySQL yourself, but there are tools out there that make this process really easy.
 On MAC, install MAMP (Mac Apache MySQL PHP).
-On Windows, install either WAMP (Windows Apache MySQL PHP) or XAMP (Apache MySQL PHP).
+On Windows, install either WAMP (Windows Apache MySQL PHP) or XAMPP (Apache MySQL PHP).
 The X in XAMP stands for cross platform because it could be installed on multiple platforms.

 To get running, place all of your php scripts in the __htdocs__ folder and navigate to: